 How many doses are there in the HPV vaccine?

 - The first dose is in year 8 at school (school year 9 in Northern Ireland and S1 in Scotland), at age 12-13.

 - The second is done between 6 and 24 months later.

-- If you miss the dose at age 12, you can get it at any age until 18.
+- If you miss the first dose at age 12, you can get it at any age until 25, or until 45 for MSM.

-- If you are over 15 when you have the first dose, you will need three doses instead of two.
+- If you are over 15 when you have the first dose, or have a weakened immune system, you will need three doses instead of two.
 You have one, then a second one a month later, and a third five months after that.

 At what age do I get HPV vaccine?

-- But usually the first dose is given at age 12-13 and the second dose 6-12 months later.
+- Through the school vaccination programme, the first dose is given at age 12-13 and the second dose 6-12 months later.